17 December 2018

 James Lee Appointed to the Property Litigation Association

 James Lee has been appointed as an associate member of the Property Litigation Association.
 Established in 1995, the Association has around 1,400 members and plays an important role in lobbying for improvements in property law, the court service and a wide range of judicial matters.
-This is the first time the Association has appointed figures from academia to its membership.

 Discussing his appointment, James Lee highlighted the importance of making connections between the School and organisations like the Association:

 'This new initiative will enable King’s to build upon our existing strong links with the professions and we shall hope to welcome colleagues from the Association to The Dickson Poon School of Law to speak with our students about the reality of practice in the dynamic area of property litigation.
 The perspective of practitioners enriches students’ learning of subjects like property and trusts.'